iccicci/next-json/README.md

 If `true`, the `replacer` function, for `Array` elements, will be called with the `key` argument in a `Number` form.

+### NjsonStringifyOptions.omitStack

+For default `NJSON.stringify` serializes the `stack` property for `Error`s.
+If set to `true`, the property is omitted from the serialized representation.

 ### NjsonStringifyOptions.replacer

 As the
 [`replacer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify#parameters)
 parameter of `JSON.serialize`.
 See also [replacer / reviver](#replacer--reviver) for NJSON specific details.

+### NjsonStringifyOptions.sortKeys

+For default **NJSON** stringifies (and replaces as well) `Object` keys in the order they appear in the `Object` itself.
+If set to `true`, `Object` keys are sorted alphabetically before both the processes.
+This can be useful to compare two
+references: using this option, the stringified representation of two deep equal references are two equal strings.

 ### NjsonStringifyOptions.space